 RUTH ANDERWALD + LEONHARD GROND are visual artists, artist-curators, artist-researchers, and professors for the PhD programme (PhD in Art) at the University of Applied Arts, Vienna.

 From 2019 to 2021, they initiated and conducted the intergenerational arts-based research project ART WORKS!
-European Culture of Resistance and Liberation (Erasmus+), named Best Practice Model in Response to the Covid-19 Crisis by the Council of Europe in 2020, involving youngsters, educators, artist-researchers, and artists, in cooperation with Foundation wannseeFORUM Berlin, Museion Bozen, Melk Memorial, MSU Museum of Contemporary Art Zagreb, HKW Haus der Kulturen der Welt Berlin and Foundation Between Bridges.
+European Culture of Resistance and Liberation (Erasmus+), involving youngsters, educators, artist-researchers, and artists, in cooperation with Foundation wannseeFORUM Berlin, Museion Bozen, Melk Memorial, MSU Museum of Contemporary Art Zagreb, HKW Haus der Kulturen der Welt Berlin and Foundation Between Bridges.
+Art Works!
+European Culture of Resistance and Liberation was chosen by the European Commission as a best practice model in response to the COVID-19 Crisis and has received the Honorable Prize by the Comité International de Mauthausen as part of the Hans Maršálek Award.
 Following their focus on remembrance culture and the transformation of memory, they developed the artistic research The Construction Site of Remembrance that accompanies the renewal of the Austrian Exhibition and the restoration process of Block 17 at Memorial and Museum Auschwitz-Birkenau (2018-2021) in cooperation with the curatorial team.

 Since May 2020, Ruth and Leonhard have been working at the Institute Zentrum Fokus Forschung (ZFF), University of Applied Arts Vienna, on their FWF-PEEK project Navigating Dizziness Together, the follow-up FWF-PEEK project of the Dizziness–A Resource (2014-1017), that they have also initiated and led.
 In this long-term arts-based research, ‘dizziness’ is understood as an existential state of uncertainty, disorientation and instability.
 The recent artistic research introduces national and international cooperations, i.a., the Platform of Somatics for Architecture and Landscape, San Pablo C.E.U University, Madrid, as well as Westminster University London, Centre Pompidou Paris, Whitechapel Gallery London, Spector Books, Leipzig, or gabarage upcycling design.